pstringe/Research-Development-and-Applications/Hacking/Personal Medical Procedures/Response to Process Induced fatigue.md

 tags:
 ---
 ## Metaphysical Assumptions
-0. [Prop] There exists a class of activities where if the subject engages in the activity, demon processes classed as `NR` processes induce fatigue.
+0. [Prop] There exists a class of activities where if the subject engages in the activity, `D` processes classed as `NR` processes induce fatigue.
 1. [Prop] There exists a concept, `DP`, that is a central concern.
 2. [Prop] When the subject utilized `DP`, `NR` processes, induce fatigue

 ## Current methods to counter the effect
 0. [Prop] The subject may associate the sensation of `deep symbol activation` with the sensation of `alertness`
 1. [Prop] `NR` processes may counter when when focus is lost
-2. [Prop] Demon processes possess the ability to counter the effect I induce through direct stimulation
+2. [Prop] `NR` processes possess the ability to counter the effect I induce through direct stimulation
 3. [Prop] To counter the effect, we  a method that does not requires our concentration or re-iteration

 ## Solution 0